kubernetes/enhancements/keps/sig-network/20201014-NamespaceAsName.md

 ### Risks and Mitigations

-- CNIs may not choose, initially to support this construct, and dilligent communication with CNI providers will be needed to make sure its widely adopted.
+- CNIs may not choose, initially, to support this construct, and diligent communication with CNI providers will be needed to make sure it's widely adopted.
 - Fractionating the Kubernetes API idiom by introducing a separate way to select objects.
 We accept this cost because security is a fundamentally important paradigm that justifies breaking other paradigms, at times.

 ## Design Details